1975–76 FA Cup

-The 1975–76 FA Cup was the 95th staging of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
-The final saw 2nd tier Southampton beat Manchester United 1–0, with the only goal coming from Bobby Stokes in the 83rd minute of the game.
+The 1975–76 FA Cup was the 95th staging of the world's oldest football knockout competition, the Football Association Challenge Cup, or FA Cup.
+The final saw second division Southampton defeat Manchester United 1–0, with the only goal coming from Bobby Stokes in the 83rd minute of the game.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Spennymoor United, Rossendale United, Morecambe, Gateshead United, Marine, Winsford United, Macclesfield Town, Grantham, Nuneaton Town, Boston United, Stafford Rangers, Coventry Sporting, AP Leamington, Bedford Town, Romford, Dartford, Bishop's Stortford, Leatherhead, Wycombe Wanderers, Tooting & Mitcham United, Wimbledon, Dover, Wealdstone, Hendon, Walton & Hersham, Sutton United, Weymouth and Yeovil Town.

 Coventry Sporting was appearing in the competition proper for the first (and only) time, while Bedford Town was re-appearing at this stage for the first time since 1966–67.
-Winsford United qualified for the first round for the first time since the 1887-88 tournament, when the club was still known as Over Wanderers.
+Winsford United qualified for the first round for the first time since the 1887–88 tournament, when the club was still known as Over Wanderers.

 Tooting & Mitcham United became the first club to participate in eight rounds of one tournament since Gravesend & Northfleet in 1962–63, defeating St Albans City, Stevenage Athletic, Addlestone, Southall & Ealing Borough, Romford, Leatherhead and Swindon Town before going out to Bradford City at Valley Parade.

 First round proper

 The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Matlock Town, Scarborough, Wigan Athletic and Altrincham who were given byes.
 The first round of games were played on 22 November 1975.
-Replays were played mainly on the 24th–26th, with second replays performed one or two weeks after.
+Replays were played mainly during 24–26 November, with second replays performed one or two weeks after.